jeonghoonkang/BerePi/apps/deeplearning/yolo/readme.md

 - `input.conf` is read first as the default configuration
 - values saved from the Streamlit UI override `input.conf`
 - if you want to reset the UI to the file defaults, remove `human_detect_settings.json`

+### Source and output options

+- Source type can be `WebDAV`, `Local`, or `Both`
+- Source WebDAV folder and source local folder can both be configured
+- Original output directory and boxed output directory can be changed from the UI or `input.conf`